reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 Terraform has two more variants Terraform Cloud and Terraform Enterprise for using Terraform in a team environment.
 Terraform Cloud is a hosted service at https://app.terraform.io where Terraform runs on disposable virtual machines in its cloud infrastructure.
 Terraform Enterprise is available for hosting in a private data center which will be an option preferred by large enterprises.

 Let us run remote plans in the terraform Cloud from our local command line, also called the CLI workflow.
 First, we need to log in to https://app.terraform.io/session after creating an account with our email address.
 Similar to our working directory in the CLI, we will create a `workspace`.
-We will modify our configuration to add a backend block to configure our remote backend and the `terraform plan` command will start a remote run in the configured Terraform Cloud workspace.
+We will modify our configuration to add a backend block to configure our remote backend as shown here:

 ```hcl
 terraform {